-It's not change when John McCain wants to give a \$700,000 tax cut to the average Fortune 500 CEO.
+After twenty-one months and three debates, Senator McCain still has not been able to tell the American people a single major thing he'd do differently from George Bush when it comes to the economy.
+When John McCain wants to give a \$700,000 tax cut to the average Fortune 500 CEO, that's not change.
 It's not change when he wants to give \$200 billion to the biggest corporations or \$4 billion to the oil companies or \$300 billion to the same Wall Street banks that got us into this mess.
 It's not change when he comes up with a tax plan that doesn't give a penny of relief to more than 100 million middle-class Americans.